pidster/docs.docker.com/README.md

             ref: hugo-test-fixes
             path: docs/

-5. Set your environment variables
+5. Set your environment variables.

+  These specify the location of the bucket to build to and the access creds.
+You also must supply your GitHub username and access token.

         $ export AWS_ACCESS_KEY_ID=AKIAIKGKXQ3QTG3QY1SY
         $ export AWS_SECRET_ACCESS_KEY=qFlobtw3yYXdtEppahJAZKoNcDUXleTKB23kFR6c